Jonathan Ullyot teaches literature at the University of Chicago. He is the screenwriter of Crime Fiction and Mulligan.

 Little-known fact: Samuel Beckett, Nobel Prize-winning Irish novelist, poet and playwright, was also a prolific standardized-test writer.
-What follows is a selection of SAT questions from his archive.

 My teaching incorporates ruptures and shock; I will lecture on unassigned readings; I will surprise rather than illuminate.
 I will light the fires of imagination; I will light real fires.